Caffeine Addiction: Symptoms, Causes, Effects, Treatments, and Prevention.

 2. Increased Anxiety

 Individuals with anxiety disorders are particularly sensitive to the effects of caffeine, which exacerbates symptoms of anxiety.
-Increased caffeine consumption leads to jitteriness, nervousness, and elevated heart rate, making anxiety symptoms more pronounced.
-Managing caffeine intake is crucial for individuals with anxiety disorders to prevent worsening symptoms and potential addiction.
+Managing caffeine intake is necessary for individuals with anxiety disorders to prevent worsening symptoms and potential addiction.

 3. Risk of Heart Disease, High Blood Pressure, and Osteoporosis